aws-samples/amazon-sagemaker-administration-workshop/content/800-solutions/lab-02-solutions.md

 - Team B users:
     - `user2-mlops`: the user profile is created in the lab 1

 The user profiles for these users have different execution roles.
-Each role is tagged with a tag `team` with the key `Team-A` or `Team-B`.
+Each role is tagged with a tag `team` key with the value `Team-A` or `Team-B`.

 ### See user profile execution role tags
 We're going to use AWS CLI in the terminal to run the following commands.
 You can also use AWS Console UX or Python SDK boto3.